fastlane/fastlane/internal/notes/xcodebuild_build_settings.md

 About 7%, and flat.
 The second run is not faster than the first, so nothing expensive is being cached in `HOME` and there is no warm-up to amortise.

 The 244s is worth explaining because it was briefly reported here as the cost of isolation, and it is not.
-Without a seeded keychain `security` puts up a modal asking for keychain access and waits for someone to click it, so the run does not fail so much as stop.
+Without a seeded keychain `security` puts up a modal asking for keychain access and waits for it to be answered, so on a machine with a desktop session the run stalls rather than failing.
 Twelve workers hitting that is what turned 44s into 244s.

+Unattended it behaves differently, and better.
+With no session to draw on, `security` returns exit 36 with empty output instead of prompting.
+That was established while reproducing fastlane-community/security#5, over `ssh localhost` with `SSH_TTY` empty and `launchctl managername` reporting `Background`.
+So CI would not stall here, it would fail, and this guard is for the developer running it locally rather than for the runner.

-Headless, on CI, there is nobody to click it. `rake test_isolated` now checks the keychain exists before running anything and refuses to start otherwise, since hanging is a worse outcome than an error.
+`rake test_isolated` checks the keychain exists before running anything and refuses to start otherwise.

-This is the same shape as the reason the security gem needed fixing at all: fastlane-community/security#5 was a keychain prompt appearing where nobody could answer it, and the failure being invisible afterwards because the exit status was swallowed.

 Two things follow.